hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 ```

-*5.* And we submit a subsequent [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md), which will show that the player now has a Heart available, and 100 less of Currency 1:
+*5.* And we submit a subsequent *Player > [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md)*, which will show that the player now has a Heart available, and 100 less of Currency 1:

 ```
 { "@class": ".AccountDetailsResponse",